brumarq/porter/README.md

-# Porter
+# Porter ( First personal PHP Project )
 A platform to keep track of your notes and assignments.
 Perfect for your studies.
-( First personal PHP Project)

 ![image](https://user-images.githubusercontent.com/44119479/162631202-ac4057f1-5a92-44e2-9802-37bf91b6efc2.png)